aryanojha1/aryanojha1/ReadMe.md

 # 💫 About Me:
-🔭 💻 I am a Btech student with majors in Computer Science from Vellore Institute of Technology.🤗<br> I find my technical interests in Problem Solving, Web development, Data Science, Technical writing and open source.<br>
+🔭 💻 I am a Btech student with majors in Computer Science from Vellore Institute of Technology.<br> 🤗I find my technical interests in Problem Solving, Web development, Data Science, Technical writing and open source.<br>

 ## 🌐 Socials: